Ajay-Kumar2103/sample-voting-app/README.md

     ![image](https://github.com/user-attachments/assets/4a377d16-2807-4e32-b54d-2075caaf25a3)

-21. username == admin password is what you decoded earliar in the blog
+21. username == admin password is what you decoded earlier.